Stonemercy/Stonemercy/README.md

 # 🎮 Stonemercy

-**"Dedicated to crafting solutions for players, communities, and the glory of collaboration."**
+**Dedicated to crafting solutions for players, communities, and the glory of collaboration.**

 ---